18.WifiCutout Landscape Esm W900

 TunnelVision undermines VPNs' core purpose by exposing traffic to potential snooping and manipulation.
 The attack exploits a setting known as option 121 in the DHCP server, allowing the attacker to reroute VPN traffic through the DHCP server itself.
 This results in the traffic being transmitted outside the VPN's encrypted tunnel, effectively nullifying the protection provided by the VPN.
 The attack can be initiated by someone with administrative control over the network or by setting up a rogue DHCP server.

-Additionally, the most effective fixes involve running the VPN inside a virtual machine or connecting to the VPN through a cellular device's Wi-Fi network.
+The most effective fixes for TunnelVision involve running the VPN inside a virtual machine or connecting to the VPN through a cellular device's Wi-Fi network.
 However, these solutions may not be feasible or practical for all users.

 The TunnelVision attack highlights the ongoing cat-and-mouse game between attackers and security practitioners.
 As technology advances, so do the methods used to compromise it.
 We must stay informed, adapt our security measures, and raise user awareness.